docarray/docarray/README.md

 ### Built-in Vector Stores
 Langchain supports two vector stores: [DocArrayInMemorySearch](https://python.langchain.com/docs/modules/data_connection/vectorstores/integrations/docarray_in_memory) and [DocArrayHnswSearch](https://python.langchain.com/docs/modules/data_connection/vectorstores/integrations/docarray_hnsw).
-They are user-friendly and catered towards small to medium-sized datasets.
+They are user-friendly and are best suited to small to medium-sized datasets.

-Below is an example of how to utilize these built-in vector stores:
+Below is an example of how to use these built-in vector stores:

 ```python
 from langchain.embeddings.openai import OpenAIEmbeddings